canerder/bacme/README.md

 =====

-This is a simple shell script for requesting a certificate from the Let's Encrypt CA using the ACME protocol, based of of bacme.
+This is a simple shell script for requesting a certificate from the Let's Encrypt CA using the ACME protocol, based off of bacme.

 Simplifications for example are: